notreux/UpsideEngine/README.md

     - Impact: The method will be executed with default values
     - Action required: Use instead one of the new properties in LightingEnvironment listed in the "Features" section.

+- Removed experimental properties from Particle
+    - Impact: Using these properties will throw an error
+    - Action required: Remove any usage of these properties

 ## Features
 ### New movement keywords
 - "idle_left"